Telegram-Mini-Apps/reactjs-js-template/README.md

 Sometimes, you might want to view the application on other devices.

-To expose your development server to local network devices, go to the `vite.config.ts` file and uncomment the line defining the `host` option.
+To expose your development server to local network devices, go to the `vite.config.js` file and uncomment the line defining the `host` option.

 Alternatively, you can achieve this by running the command `vite --host`.